Complicated (Avril Lavigne song): Commercial performance

-"Complicated" peaked at number two on the US Billboard Hot 100 and stayed for 31 weeks on the chart, It was Lavigne's longest charting song on the chart.
-"Complicated" peaked at number one on the US Billboard Adult Top 40 Airplay chart and on the US Mainstream Top 40 Airplay chart, number 13 on the US Adult Contemporary, and number 30 on the US Rhythmic (Billboard).
-The single was certified 3× Platinum in the United States with 3 million copies sold, making it the best selling debut single by a Female Canadian singer.
+"Complicated" peaked at number two on the US Billboard Hot 100 and stayed for 31 weeks on the chart.
+It was Lavigne's longest charting song on the chart.
+"Complicated" peaked at number one on the US Billboard Adult Top 40 Airplay and Mainstream Top 40 Airplay charts, number 13 on the US Adult Contemporary chart, and number 30 on the US Rhythmic chart.
+The single was certified 3× platinum in the United States with 3 million copies sold, making it the best selling debut single by a female Canadian singer.
 Billboard ranked it at number 83 of the 'Top 100 Singles of the Decade'.

-In the United Kingdom, "Complicated" peaked at number three on the UK Singles Chart and was certified Platinum with more than 885,000 copies sold.
+In the United Kingdom, "Complicated" peaked at number three on the UK Singles Chart and was certified 2× platinum with more than 1,200,000 copies sold and streamed.
 In Canada, the single peaked at number 21 on the Canadian Singles Chart and was the fourth-most-played song on Canadian radio in 2002, as well as the most-played song of the year by a native artist.
-In New Zealand, the single peaked at number one for 9 consecutive weeks on the RIANZ Singles Chart and was certified Platinum with 10,000 copies sold.
-"Complicated" also peaked and debuted at number one in Australia, Ireland, and Norway; number two in Austria, Denmark, Europe, Hungary, Netherlands, Scotland, Sweden, Switzerland; and number three in Belgium, Germany, and Poland.
-It was certified 2× Platinum in Australia with 140,000 copies sold, and Gold in Denmark with 45,000 copies sold.
-"Complicated" was certified Gold in Austria, Belgium, Italy, Japan, Sweden, and Switzerland and Platinum in Brazil and Norway.
+In New Zealand, the single peaked at number one for 9 consecutive weeks on the RIANZ Singles Chart and was certified platinum with 10,000 copies sold.
+"Complicated" also peaked and debuted at number one in Australia, Ireland, and Norway; number two in Austria, Denmark, Europe, Hungary, Netherlands, Scotland, Sweden, and Switzerland; and number three in Belgium, Germany, and Poland.
+It was certified 2× platinum in Australia with 140,000 copies sold, and gold in Denmark with 45,000 copies sold.
+"Complicated" was certified gold in Austria, Belgium, Italy, Japan, Sweden and Switzerland, and platinum in Brazil and Norway.

 Music video

 The video, directed by the Malloys, starts with Lavigne asking her bandmates if they want to "crash" the mall.
-They respond with enthusiasm, and skateboard there.
-The video features Lavigne and the band harassing shoppers and employees, generally causing havoc around the mall; for example, Lavigne watches her bandmates try on humorous clothing which is fittingly shown as Lavigne sings the line "You come over unannounced, dressed up like you're something else".
+They respond with enthusiasm and skateboard there.
+The video features Lavigne and the band harassing shoppers and employees, generally causing havoc around the mall; for example, Lavigne watches her bandmates try on humorous clothing, shown as Lavigne sings the line "You come over unannounced, dressed up like you're something else".

 This is intercut with footage of Lavigne performing the song at a skatepark while playing the guitar, with her band performing with her.
 People can be seen skateboarding around Lavigne as she and her band perform the song.
 As the line "You fall and you crawl..." is sung, a skateboarder can be seen falling over.

-The video was shot at Eagle Rock Plaza, Los Angeles, in two days.
+The video for "Complicated" was shot 4–5 March 2002 at Westfield Eagle Rock Plaza, Los Angeles, as well as a local skatepark.
 During the shooting, the mall remained open.
-The video for "Complicated" was shot March 4–5, 2002 in L.A.
 The music video was released in April 2002.

-As of May 2022, the video has over 500 million views on YouTube.
+As of April 2025, the video has over 700 million views on YouTube.

 The music video was ranked at number 41 on Billboard's 100 Greatest Music Videos of the 21st Century.